Updated November 2017

 Patagonia has a knack for finding its way to the top of the charts in most product categories.
 The Headway

 is not what you want on a backpacking or climbing trip, but we had to give it a nod as a Top Pick because it was so easy to use as a general purpose travel backpack.
 It's a duffel bag with a few extra, excellent features--most notably the laptop sleeve and backpack straps.
 This model was our go-to travel pack for last minute adventures of all types and lengths: it was so intuitive to pack, and just the right size for almost anything we could dream up.
 Not too big, not too small, the Headway MLC seemed to be just right.
 For 2017, Patagonia has added more color options, so you can further tailor this pack to your style.
-If you need a smaller bag, check out the $175 Patagonia Headway Brief 22

-Read full review: Patagonia Headway MLC
+Read review: Patagonia Headway MLC

 Analysis and Test Results

-After hours of research of the best the market has to offer, we purchased the 11 best and most popular models to put through the wringer.
-Our frequent-flyer testers took these models through many countries, airports, hostels, and taxis to assess their performance across several metrics.
+After hours of research of the best the market has to offer, we purchased the 13 best and most popular models to put through the wringer.
+Our frequent-flyer testers took these models through many countries, airports, hostels, ferries, and taxis to assess their performance across several metrics.
 Along with our field experiences, we also weighed and measured the dimensions, thoroughly inspected each model for strengths and weaknesses, and designed tests to provide in-depth comparisons between all contenders.
-Each performance metric is described below with shout outs to the top packs in each category.
-The overall score, as shown in the rating table above, is useful, yet we also recommend you focus models that score highest in the performance areas most important to you and your travel style.
+Each performance metric is described below with shout-outs to the top packs in each category.
+The overall score, as shown in the rating table above, is useful, yet we also recommend you focus on models that score highest in the performance areas most important to you and your travel style.

 On the road with an assortment of travel backpacks...

 A travel-specific backpack that fits comfortably when weighed down with all your belongings is a sure-fire way to improve happiness and decrease frustration.
 Anyone who's traveled knows that travel days can be some of the most tiring of the trip.
-Maybe you're on a shoestring budget and your travel day requires going from hostel to boat dock to bus station to airport; or maybe you rented a charming Parisian apartment on the 7th floor, only to find that the elevator is broken, or doesn't exist.
+Maybe you're on a shoestring budget and your travel day requires going from hostel to boat dock to bus station to the airport; or maybe you rented a charming Parisian apartment on the 7th floor, only to find that the elevator is broken, or doesn't exist.
 In either case, you'll be stoked that you took the time to find a comfortable backpack.

 The Tortuga Outbreaker stole the show in the comfort department

 , as the only non-outdoorsy, travel-specific backpack to score an impressive 9 out of 10.
 It distributed weight to our hips and minimized strain on our shoulders.
-We noticed how balanced we felt with this pack--it didn't pull us backward or shift our center of gravity nearly as much as most of the other packs in the review.
+We noticed how balanced we felt with this pack--it didn't pull us backward or shift our center of gravity nearly as much as most of the other models in the review.